haptork/easyLambda/_posts/2016-10-02-easy-unary-predicates.md

 intantiated object will be called with a parameter, it will return the conjunction of the results of the two predicates for that parameter.
 The templates let us express this in a generic way with only duck-typing rules to follow.
-The `&&` and `std::forward` are there to express that the template predicate types can be either lvalue or rvalue and in either case predicate values will not be copied to the class members.
+The `&&` and `forward` are there to express that the template predicate types can be either lvalue or rvalue and in either case predicate values will not be copied to the class members.
 In former case the member predicates (_pred1 and _pred2) reference to the constructor parameters